cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 end
 ```

-where definition is either an attribute definition, or a block definition, in any order.
-By convention the attribute
+where definition is either an attribute definition or a block definition, in any order.
+By convention, the attribute
 definitions should come first.

 # Attribute definition

 Defines various attributes of the schematic.
-The syntax of attribute definition is:
+The syntax of the attribute definition is:

 ```
 attribute = value